 The success of failure

 Not every product can be A/B tested, and even if it can, the process takes some getting used to.
 Most of the tests are going to fail, and you’ll find that most of your assumptions were wrong and that your expertise isn’t as great as you thought it was, which can feel frustrating.
-It’s important not to give up, however, and learn how to get as much value out of failed tests as you can.
+It’s important not to give up, however, and learn how to get as much value out of failed user tests as you can.
 A/B testing is a powerful addition to the UX designer’s toolkit but remember not to test for the sake of testing and keep your users in mind at all times.
 When done right, measuring and testing real-time user behavior with A/B testing can dramatically improve the user experience and conversions alike.